RobinHankin/matpmdb/README.md

-# stat601
+# MATPMDB (statistics)

-This is the course manual for STAT601.
-To create the manual, open file `stat601.Rproj` in Rstudio and then click "build all" in the pulldown "build" menu.
-This will create `stat601_manual.pdf` and `stat601_manual.epub` in the `_book/` directory
+This is the course manual for MATPMDB.
+To create the manual, open file `matpmdb.Rproj` in Rstudio and then click "build all" in the pulldown "build" menu.
+This will create `matpmdb_manual.pdf` and `matpmdb_manual.epub` in the `_book/` directory